CHMGhost/statussentry-wordpress/status-sentry/readme.txt

 * Performance monitoring

 == Upgrade Notice ==

+= 1.3.0 =
+This update adds a comprehensive monitoring system with standardized interfaces, event handling, and multiple monitoring components for improved plugin health and performance tracking.

 = 1.1.0 =
 This update significantly improves error handling, performance, and reliability.
 It adds resource-aware processing, transaction support, and configurable retention policies.